jraygauthier/jrg_pypi2nix_tests/README.md

 $ ./nix/update_from_requirements_txt.sh
 ```

+This utility script uses `pypi2nix` in order to create a nix file with the set
+of python dependencies specified by the following files:

+ -  `requirements.txt`
+ -  `requirements-dev.txt`

-This will update the following files:
+and generate the following files:

+ -  `./nix/requirements_frozen.txt`

+    The frozen requirements you are used to.

  -  `./nix/requirements.nix`

- -  `./nix/requirements_frozen.txt`
+    A nix expression defining a python interpreter that has access to the frozen
+    set of python dependencies.

 Adding a new dependency